-CooperVision - We compete in the worldwide contact lens market with our spherical, toric, multifocal, toric multifocal and myopia management contact lenses offered in a variety of materials including using silicone hydrogel Aquaform® technology, PC TechnologyTM and ActivControl® technology.
+CooperVision - We compete in the worldwide contact lens market with our spherical, toric, multifocal, toric multifocal and myopia management contact lenses offered in a variety of materials including using silicone hydrogel Aquaform[®] technology, PC TechnologyTM and ActivControl[®] technology.
 We believe that there will be lower contact lens wearer dropout rates as technology improves and enhances the wearing experience through a combination of improved designs and materials and the growth of preferred modalities such as single-use and monthly wearing options.
 CooperVision also competes in the myopia management and specialty eye care markets with products such as ortho-k and scleral lenses.
-In November 2019, CooperVision received United States Food and Drug Administration (FDA) approval for its MiSight® 1 day lens, which is the first and only FDA-approved product indicated to slow the progression of myopia in children with treatment initiated between the ages of 8-12 and became available in the United States during fiscal 2020.
+In November 2019, CooperVision received United States Food and Drug Administration (FDA) approval for its MiSight[®] 1 day lens, which is the first and only FDA-approved product indicated to slow the progression of myopia in children with treatment initiated between the ages of 8-12 and became available in the United States during fiscal 2020.
 CooperVision is focused on greater worldwide market penetration using recently introduced products, and we continue to expand our presence in existing and emerging markets, including through acquisitions.

-CooperVision acquired the following entity during the three months ended January 31, 2021:
+CooperVision acquired the following entities during the six months ended April 30, 2021:

-• A privately-held medical device company on January 19, 2021
+- A privately-held U.K. contact lens manufacturer on April 26, 2021 - A privately-held medical device company on January 19, 2021

 Our ability to compete successfully with a full range of silicone hydrogel products is an important factor to achieving our desired future levels of sales growth and profitability.
 CooperVision manufactures and markets a wide variety of silicone hydrogel contact lenses.
-Our single-use silicone hydrogel product franchises, clariti® and MyDay®, remain a focus as we expect increasing demand for these products as well as future single-use products as the global contact lens market continues to shift to this modality.
-Outside of single-use, the Biofinity® and Avaira Vitality® product families comprise our focus in the FRP, or frequent replacement product, market which encompasses the 2-week and monthly modalities.
-Included in this segment are unique products such as Biofinity Energys®, which helps individuals with digital eye fatigue.
+Our single-use silicone hydrogel product franchises, clariti[®] and MyDay[®], remain a focus as we expect increasing demand for these products as well as future single-use products as the global contact lens market continues to shift to this modality.
+Outside of single-use, the Biofinity[®] and Avaira Vitality[®] product families comprise our focus in the FRP, or frequent replacement product, market which encompasses the 2-week and monthly modalities.
+Included in this segment are unique products such as Biofinity Energys[®], which helps individuals with digital eye fatigue.